John Wall: All-Defensive selection (2014–15)

 On December 8, 2014, Wall recorded 26 points, seven rebounds, three steals and a then career-high 17 assists in a 133–132 double-overtime win over the Boston Celtics.
 Following the game, Wall dedicated the win to his close friend, six-year-old Damiyah Telemaque-Nelson, who had died of cancer earlier that day.
 When asked by a reporter "She meant a lot to you, didn't she?", he broke down and started to cry.
 He later gave her family all of his gear that he wore that night, including his shoes, which had Damiyah's name on them.
 He went on to tie his career-high of 17 assists, along with 21 points, on December 16 in a 109–95 win over the Minnesota Timberwolves.
 On January 22, 2015, he was named an Eastern Conference starter for the 2015 NBA All-Star Game, earning his first starting gig after garnering 886,368 votes.

 On March 14, 2015, Wall tied his season-high of 31 points while adding 12 assists in a 113–97 win over the Sacramento Kings.
 On April 3, he recorded 6 points and a then career-high 18 assists in a 101–87 win over the New York Knicks.
 On April 21, he recorded a Wizards playoff franchise record for assists with 17 as the Wizards defeated the Toronto Raptors 117–106 to take a 2–0 lead in their first-round playoff series.
 The Wizards went on to win the series with a 4–0 sweep, but lost their second-round series to the Atlanta Hawks in six games.
+Wall ended the season being selected to the 2nd team All-Defensive.